Four ways to make your own customized, animated iPhone backgrounds

 If choosing your own image, you’ll then want to swipe and pinch to adjust the exact placement and cropping of the image.
-Select Still for a normal, static wallpaper or Perspective if you want it to subtly tilt with the movement of the device.
+Select Stills for a normal, static wallpaper or Dynamic if you want it to subtly tilt with the movement of the device.

-If Apple’s presets don’t float your boat, there’s a huge range of inspirational wallpaper images available from Vellum [Free].
+If Apple’s presets don’t float your boat, there’s a huge range of inspirational wallpaper images available from Vellum.
 However, it’s limited to static wallpapers – if you want to design your own, or create something that moves, read on …

-Apple include nine of these with iOS, and they’re pretty cool – but what if you wanted to make your own?
+You can also set a moving Live Photo as a wallpaper, which you can then animate by holding a finger down on your Lock screen.
+Apple includes a bunch of these with iOS, and they’re pretty cool – but what if you wanted to make your own?
 Let’s get creative.